akhilwadhwa22/Human-Activity-Classification/Readme.md

 Human Activity Classification into 19 activities performed by eight subjects (4 female, 4 male, between the ages 20 and 30) for 5 minutes.
 For the same, we have used the dataset from UCI Machine Learning Repository.

 ### Please refer to the Machine learning_Project.ipynb Notebook for codes and outputs
+### The theory and discussion are provided in the Report.pdf file
+### Signal processing analysis involving filter impulse response, processing and data frequency response is done in the .mat files in the 'Analysis of Data Processing' folder.
+The folder includes figures and code for the same

 ### The 19 activities are as follows: